Graceland scholarship awards highlight the Community of Christ 2025 “SPEC” summer camp.

 Affectionately called “the Wally B,” Wallace B. Smith scholarships are awarded exclusively at SPECTACULAR.
 They aim to support students who embody the qualities of servant leadership while demonstrating a commitment to community at Graceland and within the Community of Christ church.
 With the inception of a full tuition scholarship, it became more popular and competitive: applications have increased by over 700% since.

-“The applicants demonstrated an impressive level of maturity, insight, and empathy.
-The final question we posed was ‘Tell us something a fellow student in this room shared that was powerful or meaningful for you,’ and the level of maturity, insight, and empathy in their responses was incredibly powerful.”
+“The final question we posed to the applicants was ‘Tell us something a fellow student in this room shared that was powerful or meaningful to you,’ and their responses demonstrated an impressive level of maturity, insight, and empathy.”

 The scholarship committee was so impressed by this year’s applicants that all of them were guaranteed an annual stipend of $1000 within the InSpire ministry and leadership program which also supports Community of Christ youth.